FelixNahrendorf/Image-to-Image-translation-with-cGAN/README.md

 This project aims to study Conditional Adversarial Networks for Image to Image Translation and Image Generation tasks.
-It is based on the results from the paper: P. Isola, J.-Y. Zhu, T. Zhou, and A. A. Efros.
+It is based on the results of the paper: P. Isola, J.-Y. Zhu, T. Zhou, and A. A. Efros.
 Image-to-image translation with conditional adversarial networks.
 In Proceedings of the IEEE conference on computer vision and pattern recognition, pages 1125–1134, 2017.